ObstinateOtter/word_finder/README.md

 # word_finder
+A program that finds the word from an incomplete one.
+Download the .txt to from the repository.

-A program that finds the word from an incomplete one DOWNLOAD THE .txt FILE FROM THE REPOSITORY FOR IT TOO WORK MAKE SURE YOU ADD THE FILE ADDRESS OF THE TXT FILE TO THE CODE
+MAKE SURE YOU ADD THE FILE ADDRESS OF THE TXT FILE TO THE CODE!

-THE DATASET OF WORDS WAS COMPILED BY @dwyl
+The dataset of words was compiled by @dwyl